ONLYOFFICE/docspace-api-sdk-swift/docs/RoomsAPI.md

     open class func createRoomFromTemplate(createRoomFromTemplateDto: CreateRoomFromTemplateDto? = nil, completion: @escaping (_ data: RoomFromTemplateStatusWrapper?, _ error: Error?) -> Void)
 ```

+Creates a room in the Rooms section based on the template.

 For more information, see [api.onlyoffice.com](https://api.onlyoffice.com/docspace/api-backend/usage-api/create-room-from-template/).